 Here is how you can tell whether you have white mold or efflorescence salt deposits.

 - Lightly mist the affected zone with water.
 If it is efflorescence, the deposit will appear to dissolve away.

 - Take a small amount of the deposit and squeeze it.
 If it is efflorescence, it will break into a fine powder.

 If your sample doesn’t pass these tests, it is likely you are dealing with white mold instead of efflorescence and should consider getting tested for mold or treated for mold.
 If it is mold, the chances are good that it has already spread inside your walls and can threaten the entire house.

 Everyone knows that black mold can be quite dangerous.
 But what about white mold?
 It is much less known, but the answer is that white mold can affect your health.
 Like most molds, it can go airborne.
 Once airborne, it can get into your eyes, lungs, and on your skin.
 If a person already suffers from allergies, white mold can make the symptoms worse.

 There are several types of white mold so if you find it, you should consider consulting with a professional to determine how dangerous it may be to your health.
 While most people aren’t familiar with it, white mold can be dangerous and shouldn’t be taken lightly.

 Symptoms of Mold exposure may include (but may not be limited to):

 - respiratory infection

-If you suspect that you or a family member has had long term exposure to mold, it is always best to consult with your primary care physician or get a referral to a specialist.
-Mold health affects people of all age groups, and long term exposure may cause sickness to you or a family member.
+If you suspect that you or a family member has had long-term mold exposure, it is always best to consult with your primary care physician or get a referral to a specialist.
+Mold health affects people of all age groups, and long-term exposure may cause sickness to you or a family member.
 This sickness generally begins with mild symptoms and progresses with time as the exposure continues.